 Subscribe to this one to receive an email notifying you whenever we publish new work.
 You’ll get a maximum of one email per day, and typically it will be one to two per week (sometimes a little more, sometimes less).

-Here’s a recent example of what to expect with the immediate update.
+Here’s an example of what to expect with the immediate update.

-Subscribe to this one to receive a digest of all our recently published work — as well as COVID-19 updates and highlights of our previous work.
+Subscribe to this one to receive a digest of all our recently published work plus featured highlights of our previous work.
 You’ll get this one every second Friday.

-Below is a recent example of what to expect with the biweekly digest.
-Here you can see exactly what it will look like in your inbox.
+Below is an example of what to expect with the biweekly digest.
+Here’s an example of what it will look like in your inbox.

 → Subscribe here to either or both of these newsletters.

 We love feedback — if you have any about these newsletters, please let us know at email@example.com.
 We consider all feedback and frequently use it to improve our work.
 So thanks!

 It’s tempting to believe that we can simply rely on personal experience to develop our understanding of the world.